HarishGuragol/WATER/README.md

 ### Updates Made
 1. Basic Design
 2. Changed the Propllers
-3. Made the Boat Mobile
+3. Boat is moving with Teleop keyboard
+4. Added Water to the world

 ### To be done
-1. <del> Make the boat mobile. <del> (The boat doesn't actually move due to abence of water, but its mobile)
+1. Add plugin for dynamic mass calculation.
 2. Add the waste detection algorithm.
 3. Add the path planning algorithm.
 4. Modify the model according to our design.
-5. Generate demo worlds.
+5. <del> Generate demo worlds.</del>
+6. <del> Make the boat mobile.
+(The boat doesn't actually move due to abence of water, but its mobile)</del>